tonyborries/sdr-scanner/README.rst

 - **Wide FM (FM)** +/- 5 KHz Deviation
 - **Narrow FM (NFM)** +/- 2.5 KHz Deviation

-**NOTE:** Broadcast FM (88-108 MHz) is +/- 75 KHz, MUCH wider than that used for two-way communications, and sometimes also referred to as Wide FM.
-No support for this is included as of now.
+**NOTE:** Broadcast FM (BFM) (88-108 MHz) is +/- 75 KHz, MUCH wider than that used for two-way communications, and sometimes also referred to as Wide FM.
+Limited support is available for this in the EAS monitoring.

 If mismatched, the following will occur: